magma-labs/nagual/README.md

 For help running this code you can get the [Nahual VM](https://github.com/sawyer-effect/nagual-vm).

-Run the test by doing: `bundle exec rake test`
+Run the test by doing: `rake spec`